Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 Auxiliary tools
 ===============

-Auxiliary tools are a collection of tools that can be used by developers to perform actions as needed.
+Auxiliary tools are a collection of tools that can be used to perform actions as needed.

 Encrypt/decrypt tool v1.0.0
 ---------------------------